 Food Law Practice Guidance

-The Food Standards Agency (FSA) issues Food Law Practice Guidance (PDF, 1.63MB).
-This gives advice and practical guidance to enforcement officers on how best to apply the provisions in the code of practice.
+The Food Standards Agency (FSA) issues Food Law Practice guidance.
+This gives advice and practical guidance to enforcement officers on how best to apply the code of practice.
 The guidance is not legally binding.

 Practice guidance covers: